 When in the Auto mode (LED on button lit) all machine functions are normal and machine will finish the automatic cycle and return to the number four vertical stop.
-When the computer executes the auto retract sequence the spindle will bore to the depth set in vertical stop number three.
-When stop three is reached a washout is executed at a predetermined speed.
-The cutter head is then indexed to the 3 O'clock position, the spindle base is tilted and Rapid Up is then initiated until the number four stop is reached.
-The Washout time and RPM are programmable, refer to the Machine Parameters section later in this chapter.
+When the computer executes the auto retract sequence the spindle will bore to the depth set in stop number three.
+When stop three is reached a washout is executed at a predetermined speed and the cutter is relieved .015" up.
+The cutter head is then indexed to the 3 O'clock position, the spindle base is shifted to the left .020" and Rapid Up is then initiated until the number four stop is reached.
+The machine will continue horizontally to the next programmed stop.
+The Washout time and RPM are programmable, refer to the parameter section in the Operation chapter of this manual.